 In an ideal world, you would meet the love of your life through a friend.
 It might not be as easy as that with the digital realm of love affairs, but Hinge has given a modern upgrade to the matchmaking process, according to relationship expert Susan Trombetti.
 “It’s almost like your friend connected you which is an old fashioned way to meet people.
 It’s very private and your friend’s on facebook don’t know you have been connected to their friend unless someone tells them,” she explains.
 “You get to see the person’s real name, their job, and a little more about them giving you the idea that you aren’t dating so blind.”
 Generally speaking, Trombetti says members here are relationship-minded, and ready for a partner, not a playmate.

-It might not be the first site you think of when the end goal is marriage, but it’s the open-minded aspect of OkCupid that makes it a recommendation, according to Dr. Thomas.
+It might not be the first site you think of when you are looking for the top dating sites for marriage, but it’s the open-minded aspect of OkCupid that makes it a recommendation, according to Dr. Thomas.
 No matter what you’re looking for or what orientation you identify with, OkCupid welcomes you, your kink and hopefully, your soon-to-be-partner.
 You can find hook-ups here, but you’ll find the most accuracy by filling out the survey answers.
 This helps OKC know what you’re specifically in the market for: “OkCupid offers appealing profiles and uses an algorithm that puts the most viable members to the top so you can easily see who you might be the most compatible with.
 To put you to the top, updating your profile frequently can get you more noticed and contacted by other members,” she adds.

 Read our full OkCupid Review